Mehdiazarafza/Hybrid-reasoning/Evaulation/Arithmetic.md

 1- Overreliance on Calculations: Providing specific deceleration rates and stopping distances based on generic assumptions is dangerous in hazardous weather conditions.

-2- gnoring Dynamic Adjustments: The advice lacks guidance for continuously adjusting speed and braking based on real-time
+2- Ignoring Dynamic Adjustments: The advice lacks guidance for continuously adjusting speed and braking based on real-time

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------